pyvista/pyvista/doc/api/core/pointsets.rst

 labels matches the number of points, and that labels is a list containing one entry per point.
 The code automatically converts each item in the list to a string.

+..
+   here we use pyvista plot since labels do not show in interactive backends

 .. pyvista-plot::
     :context: